 Facilities: None, wet landing at Bahia Darwin and dry landing at Prince Philip's steps.

-Photo opportunities: Red footed boobies, great frigatebirds, Galapagos storm-petrels, short-eared owl, reef fish.
+Photo opportunities: Red footed boobies, great frigatebirds, Galapagos storm-petrels, short-eared owl, reef fish, fur seals.